se-edu/se-book/integration/approaches/topDownVsBottomUp/text.md

 **Based on the order in which components are integrated, incremental integration can be done in three ways.**

 **_Top-down_ integration: higher-level components are integrated before bringing in the lower-level components.** One advantage of this approach is that higher-level problems can be discovered early.
-One disadvantage is that this requires the use of <trigger for="pop:topdown-stub">stubs</trigger> in place of lower level components until the real lower-level components are integrated to the system.
+One disadvantage is that this requires the use of <trigger for="pop:topdown-stub">stubs</trigger> in place of lower level components until the real lower-level components are integrated into the system.
 Otherwise, higher-level components cannot function as they depend on lower level ones.

 <popover id="pop:topdown-stub" header="{{icon_preview}}" placement="top">
   <div slot="content">